abhijit-15/Deconvolution3D/README.md

 4.First run getPSF.m which will use MATLAB’s blind deconvolution algorithm to generate the PSF.
 It also scales the stack laterally to make computation faster.

-5.It also stores different stacks in .mat format so that they can be used directly by the codes.
+5.It also stores different stacks in .mat format so that they can be used directly by the different methods.

 ### RL
 1. Ensure that you have run getPSF.m